Marcus-Arcadius/docs/docs/intro.md

 To integrate Hanko into your project, we are providing [guides](/guides) for popular frontend frameworks.

 ## Give feedback
-We'd love to hear your thoughts about Hanko, especially in case that you encounter any problems.
+We'd love to hear your thoughts about Hanko, especially if you encounter any problems.
 Please do not hesitate to reach out.
 You can find us on
 - [Hanko Community Slack](https://www.hanko.io/community)
 - [Twitter](https://twitter.com/hanko_io)